majewsky/portunus/README.md

 - a Go compiler (see `go.mod` for minimum version requirement)
 - a libcrypt.so that is [libxcrypt](github.com/besser82/libxcrypt)

+If for some reason you absolutely do not have any access to `make`, The individual binaries can also be installed with `go install github.com/majewsky/portunus/cmd/portunus-{orchestrator,server}`.

 ## Running

 Once installed, run `portunus-orchestrator` with root privileges.
 Config is passed to it via the